-Through research of other municipalities throughout the country and from the City's own experience with trench cuts, it is clear that trench cuts significantly alter and degrade pavement surfaces adjacent to the actual trench line.
+Poorly repaired utility trench cuts can significantly alter and degrade pavement surfaces adjacent to the actual trench line.
 The City of Coos Bay is implementing this policy to reduce the negative impacts of the trench cut.

 Public interest in the integrity, ride-ability and appearance of new street surfaces is significant.
 Residents don't appreciate new streets being dug up by utility trenches.
 However, in the event of an emergency or a new development, it will occasionally be necessary to cut into a street that has been paved within the past three years.
 This policy establishes the basis and process for determining the level of repair and replacement for utility cuts for both old and newly paved streets.